spdk/spdk.github.io/development.md

 ~~~

 This will prompt you for a username and a password.
 The username is your GitHub name, but the password is the
-one generated from the `HTTP Password` section above.
+one generated from the `HTTP Password` section on GerritHub.
 You can use the [git credential helper](https://git-scm.com/docs/git-credential-store)
 to store your password for you.
 You can enable it for the SPDK repository with:

 ~~~{.sh}